roman-milk/roman-milk.github.io/danny.md

+===

- ****** Danny Ch.
-04 ****** byJust_Plain_Bob© I was busy as hell at work that morning so I didn't spend any time thinking on the Mandy situation, but it was brought home to me when I headed for lunch.
+I was busy as hell at work that morning so I didn't spend any time thinking on the Mandy situation, but it was brought home to me when I headed for lunch.
 Appsolar had an employee cafeteria.
 I didn't notice anything until I got to the cashier and looked around for a table.
 That's when I noticed Mandy and Haight sitting at a table on one side of the room and Gary and Claudia sitting on the other side.
 I picked an empty table in the center and moved to it and sat down.
 Mandy got up from the table she shared with Haight, picked up her tray and walked over and sat down with me.

  "I didn't know you would be here or I would have waited for you" she said and looking over her shoulder I saw Haight looking at me with murder in his eyes.
 I could have been a total asshole and smiled at him but I didn't.
 I did see Claudia looking our way and laughing as she leaned toward Gary and said something.